Mega-Fi/megafi-docs/landing/docs/hedge/overview.md

 **Hedge combines pool-based liquidity with on-chain options**:

-1. **Liquidity Providers**: Deposit USDC into CoverPool to earn 70% of protocol profits from option premiums.
+1. **Liquidity Providers**: Deposit USDm into CoverPool to earn 70% of protocol profits from option premiums.

-2. **Options Traders**: Purchase options by paying premiums in USDC.
+2. **Options Traders**: Purchase options by paying premiums in USDm.
 Liquidity is locked from OperationalTreasury to back the option.

 3. **Exercise & Settlement**: When options are exercised, profits are paid from Treasury.
 CoverPool provides backup liquidity if needed.